0141 374 2342

 I will soon be starting a series of videos designed to help with this subject starting with “how to tie gillie brogue laces”.

-Delegate!
-That’s what the best man, ushers and bridesmaids are for!
-Just arriving dressed for the occasion is a challenge in itself, without having tasks to perform.
+Yes…delegate!
+Small tasks on the day are what the best man, ushers and bridesmaids are for!
+Just arriving dressed for the occasion is a challenge in itself, without having jobs to do.

-At a recent wedding, the groom had left himself so many minor tasks, that he forgot the rings.
+At a recent wedding, the groom had left himself so many minor tasks, that he forgot the rings…Ooops!

 Wedding Piper Scotland.
 Choose us and rest assured you have made a sound choice!